watermint/toolbox/docs/commands/dropbox-file-move.md

 Move files (Irreversible operation)

+Moves files or folders from one location to another within Dropbox (irreversible operation).

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: